Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 }
 ```

-## Creating an FBX Prefab Variant
+### FBX Prefab Variant conversion

-You can convert a GameObject hierarchy to an [FBX Prefab Variant](../manual/prefab-variants.html) using the API.

-The principle is to export the GameObject hierarchy to an FBX and then convert the exported FBX Model Prefab into a Prefab Variant while maintaining the components from the original hierarchy.
+Use this script as an example to convert a GameObject hierarchy to an FBX Prefab Variant within the Unity Editor.

-For example:

 ```
 using System.IO;